 OK so how can I travel to Cuba?

-As part of the U.S. Government’s legal embargo of Cuba, the Office of Foreign Assets Control (OFAC, an agency of the U.S. Treasury Department) requires that US Citizens and residents who desire to legally travel to Cuba do so with a license.
-This is a complicated topic, but effectively it just means that when you book a direct flight from the US to Cuba, in order to purchase the ticket you have to tick one of 12 categories of travel that constitute a General License to travel to Cuba.
-For further information please see: https://www.cubatravelservices.com/plan-your-trip/who-can-go/
+When you book a direct flight from the US to Cuba, to purchase the ticket you have to tick one of 12 categories of travel that constitute a General License to travel to Cuba.
+For a complete listing and explanation see https://www.cubatravelservices.com/plan-your-trip/who-can-go/

 Many of the options can be undertaken through group travel to Cuba as a delegation or study tour, and many groups offer such trips.
 You can find them easily on the Internet.

 The Seattle/Cuba Friendship Committee works with two groups conducting licensed trips to Cuba: